 It was very hard to let go of some things.
 Yet, easy at the same time to get rid of some stuff.
 Does that make sense?
 One item type I felt was important to keep was blankets.
 Today’s post will outline why I feel blankets are critical to have around.

-My Six Reasons To Store Blankets:
+My 6 Reasons To Store Blankets:

 The obvious reason to store blankets is for warmth.
 I was going through closet after closet trying to get rid of anything I had not used in 6 months or more.
 Well, I have family and friends come and stay so I kept all the quilts, blankets, baby quilts, and baby blankets.
 I always put them away in the closet freshly washed and dried.
-I don’t have a fireplace or wood burning stove in this current home.
+I don’t have a fireplace or wood-burning stove in this current home.

-My whole married life I have had a fireplace or wood burning stove.
-Urghh…I miss not having these important sources of heat.
+My whole married life I have had a fireplace or wood-burning stove.
+I miss not having these important sources of heat.
 I have always been the prepared person in the house so you’d have to say I “caved in” when we bought this house.
 It went against my grain big time.